 Cavanagh Sorich Law Group partner Jason Kroot is a skilled trial attorney with more than two decades of experience handling complex personal injury cases.
 He possesses special expertise in cases involving medical malpractice and previously set a record Cook County verdict of its kind, a $16.3 million verdict in a case involving anesthesia.

-Most recently, Kroot guided CLG’s trial team that obtained a $12.5 million medical malpractice settlement for an Illinois man who suffered a stroke after being taken off a lifelong medication.
+Most recently, Kroot guided CSLG’s trial team that obtained a $12.5 million medical malpractice settlement for an Illinois man who suffered a stroke after being taken off a lifelong medication.

 Kroot earned his bachelor’s degree at the University of Texas in Austin and his law degree at Chicago-Kent College of Law.
 He has consistently been named an Illinois Leading Lawyer, an honor reserved for the top 5% of attorneys across the state.

 We sat down with Kroot to learn more about his recent work, his biggest cases and what motivates him each day.

 Along with Cavanagh Sorich Law Group partners Tim Cavanagh and Mike Sorich, you recently obtained a $12.5 million settlement for a Cook County man and his wife in a medical malpractice case.
 What are you able to share?

 This was a medical malpractice case that involved a medication error on the part of two doctors.